Destination Simple is a slim and very basic introduction to the elements of slow living.

 “As you get better at it, you will realize that the negative emotion is not a fixed reality.
 It naturally emerges and retreats within the space of your awareness, regardless of your will.
 Once you awaken to this truth, you will not be swayed by negative emotions and can regard them as a passing cloud instead of identifying with them as a defining part of your self.
 Do not fight your negative emotions.
 Observe and befriend them.”

-I’d love to hear from you!
-Do you have any favorite books on slow and simple living?
+I would love to hear from you.
+What are your favorite books on slow and simple living?